leigh-johnson/bessel_beam_profiler/docs/fluidnc_auto_scan.md

   the camera sweeps a column of frames along Z at the calibration X — starting from the FAR extrema (away from the Z home switch) looking for CONTRAST (frame max − median >= 30 counts).

-* **Blind probe**: if the seed frame is dark (seed landed in the ring's hollow interior), the raster grows up to `BlindProbePasses` (2) rings outward anyway hunting for the beam, then either resumes normal growth or stops with `BeamFound: false` in the metadata and a loud warning.

 * **Follow-beam** (`--follow-beam/--no-follow-beam`): after each slice,
-  the calibration point and raster seed move to that slice's brightest measured cell, so a ring whose radius changes along Y can't drift the fixed point into darkness.
-The point used is recorded per slice in `calibration_result.json` (`CalibrationX_mm`/`CalibrationZ_mm`).
+  the calibration point and raster seed move to that slice's brightest measured cell.

-Every slice folder gets a `raster_metadata.json` in either mode: the grid, final rectangle, cells captured vs. the full-grid count, per-cell border signal flags and file paths, growth history per pass, why each edge stopped (`dark`/`cap`), the signal threshold and where it came from, and
+Every slice folder gets a `raster_metadata.json` containing the grid, final rectangle, cells captured vs. the full-grid count, per-cell border signal flags and file paths, growth history per pass, why each edge stopped (`dark`/`cap`), the signal threshold and where it came from, and